What is Brain Fog and How to Treat it?

 Leaky Gut (Intestinal Permeability)

-Brain fog may also be a sign of leaky gut, also known as increased intestinal permeability.
+Brain fog may also signal a leaky gut, also known as increased intestinal permeability.
 When you have a leaky gut, microbes and food can be exposed to the immune system, causing inflammation.

 Causes of leaky gut include: